FiniteStateInc/vxhunter/README.md

 Then run `./scripts/run_tests.sh`.
 This will download a large zipped Ghidra project from s3 into a temporary directory.
 Therefore, it is recommended that you download this zip once and export the environment variable `VX_ZIP_DIR` to it's parent directory.

 This way the ~100Mb zip file doesn't need to be downloaded every time the tests are run.

+## Deploying

+If you make changes, after making sure the tests still pass, run `pip wheel .`.
+This will create a wheel of the project that can be installed via pip.
+If the filename of wheel changes for some reason (maybe you changed the version in `setup.py`), make sure so change the name of the wheel in `requirements.txt` for the firmware analysis container.